Push button, art is served.

 Automatic Arts is supported by The Philadelphia Cultural Fund.

 If you are interested in booking a show at your theater, please contact AutomaticArtsCo [at] gmail.com.
-They have produced:
+Productions include:

-Nice and Fresh: Pop up Performances on New Theater, Dance and Circus Arts: a monthly performing arts series that features new works from Philadelphia-based (and beyond) theater, dance, and circus arts companies at venues in Northwest Philadelphia.
+Nice and Fresh: Pop up Performances on New Theater, Dance and Circus Arts: a recurring performing arts series that features new works from Philadelphia-based (and beyond) theater, dance, and circus arts companies at venues in Northwest Philadelphia.
 Each show features four artists/companies performing new and original 10- to 15-minute works in a variety of styles and artistic disciplines.
 Each show includes a new work written and directed by Josh McIlvain.
 Read the reviews and press.
-Season 1–4, 2013–PRESENT

 SLIDESHOW: From the 1960s through the 1980s, the slideshow was a staple of American life.
 SLIDESHOW drops audiences back in the time of Kodachrome colors, weaving a fictional family history around strangers’ real slides of long ago vacations.
 A bizarre, funny, and disturbing work that recreates a lost ritual, and delves into the aspirations of American life.
 Created and performed by Josh McIlvain.